-- Voted ballots may not be returned by email or other electronic means. - A limit exists to the number of voted vote-by-mail ballots that may be returned by a person other than the voter. - See Section 104.0616, F.S., under header 'Violations Relating to Vote-by-Mail Ballots and Requests' - A voter may return a vote-by-mail ballot (voted or not) to the polling place if choosing to vote in person instead.
-The returned vote-by-mail ballot is then marked as cancelled.
-(Section 101.69, F.S.) - A voter may drop off a voted vote-by-mail ballot at the county Supervisor of Elections' office main or permanent branch office or to a secure ballot intake station.
-A secure ballot intake station can be found at: - At the main office and permanent branch offices of the supervisors of elections - o Each designated early voting site - At any other designated site that could have served as an early voting site, provided the site is staffed during hours of operation.
-(Section 101.69, F.S.)
+(See Section 104.0616, F.S., under header 'Violations Relating to Vote-by-Mail Ballots and Requests')

+- A voter may return his or her vote-by-mail ballot (voted or not) to the early voting site or polling place if choosing to vote in person instead.
+The returned vote-by-mail ballot is then marked "cancelled."
+(Section 101.69(1), F.S.) - A voter may also drop off a voted vote-by-mail ballot (in lieu of return by mail) at the county Supervisor of Elections' office main or permanent branch office or to a secure ballot intake station.
+A secure ballot intake station can be found at: - At the main office and permanent branch offices of the supervisors of elections - Each designated early voting site - At any other designated site that could have served as an early voting site, provided the site is staffed during hours of operation.
+(Section 101.69(2), F.S.)